 The Sallie Mae Accelerate Card offers one benefit deemed “excellent” by the editors of The Balance:

 - Cellphone insurance: This card provides cellphone protection against damage or theft with a $600 limit per claim.
 A $50 deductible applies each time you use this coverage, and you will receive a maximum benefit of $1,000 every 12 months.

 Cardholders can use an app to monitor their spending, pay bills, and dispute fraudulent transactions from their mobile device.
-They can also access their FICO scores for free at any time.
+They can also access their FICO score for free at any time.
 Telephone customer service is available Monday through Friday at 1-888-295-3447 from 10 a.m. to 7 p.m., Eastern time.

 If your credit card is lost or stolen, you’ll be able to temporarily “pause” your account with the mobile app.
 You can also set up customized alerts to keep yourself abreast of daily or weekly spending and when you’re getting close to your credit limit.

 Fees charged by the Sallie Mae Accelerate are standard for the industry.
 Just be careful of the foreign transaction fee, which makes all overseas purchases cost 3% more.